Dr Daniel Hwang

 Daniel has a B.Sc from the National Taiwan University, majoring in Biochemical Science and Technology, and a M.Biotech from the University of Pennsylvania.
 Following graduation, he worked as a research technician in Danielle Reed' lab at the Monell Chemical Senses Center where he first developed a keen interest in genetics and chemosensory perception.
 Later he was awarded scholarships to complete a M.Sc in Nutrition at the University of Washington, under the supervision of Glen Duncan, and a Ph.D in Genetic Epidemiology at the QIMR Berghofer Medical Research Institute, under the supervision of Nicholas Martin and Margaret Wright.
 He then joined David Evans's group at the University of Queensland Diamantina Institue (now the Frazer Institute) as a postdoc.
 Dr Hwang is currently a research fellow at the Institute for Molecular Bioscience.

 Dr Hwang has published more than 35 peer-review publications.
 His work has been referred in international health policy guidelines and a WHO report for the intervention of childhood obesity and in an international patent for personalized wine selection.
-He is on the editorial boards of the Twin Research and Human Genetics (2020-) and the Frontiers in Genetics (2021-).
-Dr Hwang is a Leadership Team member of the Global Consortium for Chemosensory Research (2022-), a global initiative to understand the relationship between smell loss and COVID-19 and foster the advancement of chemosensory science at large.
+He is on the editorial boards of BMC Medicine and Twin Research and Human Genetics.
+Dr Hwang is a Leadership Team member of the Global Consortium for Chemosensory Research, a global initiative to understand the relationship between smell loss and COVID-19 and foster the advancement of chemosensory science at large.
 He currently drives an international collaborative project to investigate the impact of COVID-19 vaccinations on long-COVID symptoms.
-Dr Hwang is a member of the National Committee for Nutrition of the Australian Academy of Science (2022-) where he contributes to the implementation of the decadal plan for the science of nutrition in Australia.
+Dr Hwang is a member of the National Committee for Nutrition of the Australian Academy of Science where he contributes to the implementation of the decadal plan for the science of nutrition in Australia.

 Qualifications